TYME Provides Business Update and Reports Fourth Quarter and Fiscal Year 2019 Financial and Operating Results

 The expected survival for this patient population would be 2 to 2.5 months.
 Reported survival of patients progressing after second line therapy was 3 months, based on an analysis of 19 published trials with patients who had progressed after second-line treatment (Manax, et al J Clin Oncol 37, 2019 (suppl 4; abstr 226)).
 In addition, there is an approximate 2 to 4 week transition between treatments.

 During Part 1, circulating tumor cell (CTC) response correlated with longer survival.
 In addition, women had significantly greater survival than men.
 TYME has also identified several screening criteria that were associated with rapidly declining prognosis.
-These data subsets are being evaluated to optimize the design of Part 2 of our third-line pivotal study.
+These data subsets are being evaluated to optimize the design of the second part of our third-line pivotal study.

 “We have no real options for treating end-of-life patients with advanced pancreatic cancer,” said Dr. Vincent Picozzi, Director of the Pancreaticobiliary Program at the Floyd & Delores Jones Cancer Institute at Virginia Mason Medical Center, Principal Investigator in the TYME-88-Panc Phase II metastatic pancreatic cancer trial, and a Precision Promise Committee Chair.
 “The current survival data when considering the safety of SM-88, offers new hope to both patients and physicians seeking viable treatment options for advanced patients.”